Professor Dr. Martina Klausner

 From 2018-2019, Martina Klausner was a PostDoc researcher in the interdisciplinary research group Recht – Geschlecht – Kollektivität: Prozesse der Normierung, Kategorisierung und Solidarisierung.
 In a case study on the mobilization of anti-discrimination and participation rights by and for people with disabilities, she investigated policies of participation in the Berlin administration and the networks of Berlin self-advocacy.

-Since September 1, 2021, Martina Klausner has been leading a subproject of the project group "Normordnung Künstlicher Intelligenz", funded by the Center for Responsible Digitalization of the State of Hesse.
-The project group investigates the formation of social, legal and ethical norms in the development and use of digital technologies and artificial intelligence.
-The overall goal of the research group is to identify effective mechanisms at the intersection of law, ethics, technology, and the market that help regulate the development of AI and digital technologies through interdisciplinary research.
+From September 2021 to February 2022, Martina Klausner led a sub-project of the project group "Normative Theories of Articial Intelligence", funded by the Center Responsible Digitality of the State of Hesse (ZEVEDI).
+The project group investiga-tes the formation of social, legal and ethical norms in the development and use of digital technologies and artificial intelligence.
+Through interdisciplinary research, the research group aims to identify effective mechanisms at the intersection of law, ethics, technology, and the market that help regulate the development of AI and digi-tal technologies.
+Essential to the project is interdisciplinary collaboration with collea-gues from philosophy, law, economics, and computer science.

-Project Management: Prof. Dr. Martina Klausner, Research Assistant: Matthias Kloft, M.A.
+Principal Investigator: Prof. Dr. Martina Klausner; researcher: Matthias Kloft, M.A.

 2022